VitaAI-SCG/chainwalk/docs/seeds.md

 # Memetic Seeds

-These are mutation templates — ideas to remix, not posts to copy.
+These are starter memes — not images, not hype, ideas.
+Mutation templates.
+People will remix them.

 • The chain is not neutral — it is selective.
 • Markets react.
 Incentives preexist.